Grants Hub

 Learn More →USDA Natural Resources Conservation Service

 NRCSThe NRCS helps farmers and private landowners conserve soil, water, and other natural resources.
+Applications accepted year-round; apply by Maine’s ranking dates to be considered for the current funding cycle.

 Environmental Quality Incentives (EQIP)